springload/react-accessible-headings/README.md

 By using `react-accessible-headings` you can have components with **flexible headings that fit the appropriate heading level**, allowing you to more easily create accessible components, with headings that don't skip levels.

+Could you instead write components that accept `props` to set a heading level?
+Sure.
+But that requires manual maintenance of the hierarchy.
+Indenting is harder.
+It's easier to make mistakes.

 This library is 1 kilobyte (minified and compressed).

 ## Usage